 In "Martha Bakes", Mrs. Parker mentions the events from "Martha Gets Spooked".

 In "The Cheating Chum Caper", Helen mentions the singing telegram who's really a crook.
-Carolina also mentioned the "steak tree" T.D. try to grow.
+Carolina also mentioned the "steak tree" T.D. tried to grow.

 Corrupt Corporate Executive: Not exactly, but: Granny Flo, the owner of the soup company that makes Martha's alphabet soup decides to cut costs by removing half the letters from her soup, which leaves Martha only able to speak words using those letters.
 They convince Granny Flo to put the letters back in and Martha gets better.